• start here

 As a condition of driving your vehicle into Mexico (the Baja Peninsula OR mainland), you are required to obtain a Mexican auto insurance policy that, at minimum, covers third-party liability.
 When that vehicle is a valuable van or camper (and especially your home), it’s even more vital to have a comprehensive policy that protects against life’s many calamities!

-We were pretty concerned about this (given how hard it was to find insurance for our converted van in the US), but I learned a lot about Mexican auto insurance along the way and am now incredibly confident that we have the best policy for vanlife in Mexico!
+I was pretty concerned about this (given how hard it was to find insurance for our converted van in the US), but I learned a lot about Mexican auto insurance along the way and found the absolute best policy for vanlife in Mexico!

-This post compares 2 leading Mexican auto insurance companies (Baja Bound and Lewis & Lewis) and their various policy options, as well as all of our tips & tricks for getting the best coverage for your home on wheels while travelling through Baja and/or mainland Mexico!
+This post compares 3 leading Mexican auto insurance companies (Baja Bound; Lewis & Lewis; and Cross Border Coverage) and their various policy options, as well as all of my tips & tricks for getting the best coverage for your home on wheels while travelling through Baja and/or mainland Mexico!

 • Best companies for Mexican auto insurance